bredele/lego/Readme.md

 See [result on live]().

-A plugin is as simple as a function but the possibilities are [numerous]().
+A plugin is as simple as a function but the possibilities are numerous.
+There is plugins to listen DOM events, synchronize a brick data with a database and more.

 ### brick is a state machine